 - Rights to exist for rivers, animals, and humans in healthy places

 - Rights to clean water, air, and healthy ecosystems

 Environmental Justice Issues and Traditional Indigenous Knowledge

-Environmental justice is for all peoples of the world not just indigenous people.
+Environmental justice is for all peoples of the world, not just indigenous people.
 We stand together for clean air, clean water, healthy soil.
-Environmental sustainability is a concept that should be practiced by all people throughout the world.
+Environmental sustainability is a concept that all people throughout the world should practice.